DeFiWiki/defiwiki-mono/docs/DeFiWiki-system-overview-tokenomics.md

 	-	Sections should be clearly defined in scope, if information belongs to a different section, it can and should be challenged

 ### Actions in the system
 1. Staking => *editor* can start staking and become *maintainer*, person responsible for the correctness of a specific section.
 He can do so by successfully challanging section content and locking appropriate *staking amount*.
 There is a revenue stream associated with every section which goes to the *maintainer*.
 Revenue stream for every section should be directly proportional to the locked stake that is required for its maintenence.
 However, different sections could have a different required stake.
 This can be necessary because certain sections need more maintanence(more frequent updates) than others.
 (TVL section vs project abstract).
-Staking terminates whenever there is a successful challange or when current *maintainer* decides to unstake.
+Staking terminates for the current *maintainer* whenever there is a successful challange or when current *maintainer* decides to unstake.
 There is a time delay of 1 week after unstaking.
 This is so in order to allow anyone to challange the content and prevent editors from publishing bad content for which they cannot be punished.
 2. challenge => to challenge a wiki page section *editor* needs to lock *staking amount* in the contract.
 This mechanism would be similar to UMA challenge rounds in optimistic oracle.
 	1. challenge created => challenger, locks *staking amount* to create a challenge, specifies the section he is challenging by submitting the updated section content.
-He needs to provide all the links / resources (if needed) for the voters to make a decision if his challenge is refused and goes to vote.
+He needs to provide all the links / resources (if needed) for the voters to make a decision if his challenge is disputed and goes to vote.
 Challenge can be of two types:
 		1. without slashing - (small mistakes, content updates)
-		2. with slashing - (misinformation, serious mistakes that make the content detremental to its consumers, in such case chalenger always become *maintainer*).
+		2. with slashing - (misinformation, serious mistakes that make the content detremental to its consumers).
-	2. challenge is live => time in which *maintainer* can refuse it.
+	2. challenge is live => time in which *maintainer* can dispute it.
-		1.  challenge is accepted (by *maintainer* or if not disputed within the *dispute period*)
+		1.  challenge is accepted (explicitly by *maintainer* or if not disputed within the *dispute period*)
 		2.  challenge is disputed by *maintainer* (needs to be done within *dispute period* otherwise it is accepted automatically)
 			1. Voting begins after *some time*(to be specified) after challenge is disputed.
 WIK token holders are notified to vote with their WIK tokens to decide.
 See *Voting* section below.
+- **note:** After every successful challenge, challenger becomes the new *maintainer*

 ### Challenge
-Every challenge has two parts.
-1.  submission of new content of section of wiki page
+Every challenge contains submission of a new content of wiki page section.
+There are two types of challenges that the challenger needs to choose from:
+- without slashing
+- with slashing
-2.  type of challenge => this is neccessary to determine if current editor needs to be slashed.
-The challenge could be outdated text, incomplete or slightly incorrect information or missing reference to a particular resource.
+This is neccessary to determine if current editor needs to be slashed.
+The section could be challenged because it is outdated, incomplete or incorrect or missing reference to a particular resource.
 We want to encourage all changes that improve the system and punish only those which are pontetially harmfull or obviously misleading and degrade the system for the consumers.
-Types of changes:
+Types of challenges:
+- without slashing
-	1.  **small mistakes, content updates** for which challenged party should not be slashed.
+    - **small mistakes, content updates** for which challenged party should not be slashed.
 There needs to be a treshold for how old can data be and still be valid, since various price data are old the moment they are updated.
 Only data which is outdated for more than a specified time period (e.g. an hour) can be challanged. *maintainer* whose section is challenged because it is  outdated should not be slashed.
 There also could be different time periods for different sections. e.g. It makes sens for *price* section can be challenged sooner than *abstract* section.
+    - consequences:
-		1.  no slashing
+		1.  no slashing of *maintainers* deposit
 		2.  loss of future rewards stream
+- with slashing
-	2.  incorrect information => big mistakes that should be punished, misleading information, or mistakes that make the content unusable.
+	- **harmfull / misleading information**, big mistakes that should be punished, misleading information, or mistakes that make the content unusable.
-		1.  slashing
+		1.  slashing of *maintainers* deposit
 		2.  loss of future rewards stream

 #### Voting
 Voting takes place every time when these conditions are met:
 - section is challenged
-- challenge is refused by current editor
+- challenge is disputed by current editor
 ##### flow
 1. section is challenged
 	1. requirements:
 		- challenger must lock in required *staking amount*
-2. challange is refused => **Voting is on!**
+2. challange is disputed => **Voting is on!**
 This smart contract interaction notifies WIK token holders of the open challange.
-This could be done via DeFiWiki website or various other channels.
+This could be done via DeFiWiki website or various other communication channels.

 - There is one week voting period in which token holder can vote by locking WIK token into the voting contract
-- Every vote is weghted by amount of WIK tokens locked
+- Every vote is weighted by amount of WIK tokens locked
 - Every vote has a winner and a looser(*challenger* vs *maintainer*), winning voters and possibly losing voters
+- **Scenarios**
 	-  **Challenger wins**
 		-  if more than 66% WIK tokens are behind the vote (not 50% to incentivize challengers to challenge clear cases, not something they *might* win)
 		-  **consequences**
 			-  Challenger
 				-  becomes *maintainer* and receives future section rewards stream
 				-  IF slashing challenge
-					-  receives 50% of section stake
+					-  receives 50% of section stake, the other 50% is burned.
 			-  challenged *maintainer*
 				-  loss of future section rewards stream
 				-  IF slashing challenge